JussMor/Challenge/README.md

 ```
  Note: I created this project with created-react-app and I don't understand why when I try to generate the production build the console give me a error:

- If you have this error
+ If You have this error:
  ```
  TypeError: MiniCssExtractPlugin is not a constructor
  ```